SDU-Semester-Project-1-World-of-Zuul/SustainACityMAUI/README.md

 1. Clone the repository.
 2. Build and run the project using .NET MAUI.
 3. Interact with the game using text commands.
-4. Build rooms, interact with NPCs, and undertake quests to develop and sustain your city.
+4. Build Districts, interact with NPCs, and undertake quests to develop and sustain your city.

 ## 🙏 Acknowledgements
 This project is a part of a student group project.
 Special thanks to all contributors, mentors, and supporters for their invaluable guidance and support.